floweredscarf/su25/labs/lab07/index.md

-Specifically, a `Cat` instance would have access to all variables and methods defined in `Animal`, which would carry over to any `BritishBlue` instance as well; then, by `BritishBlue`'s inheritance of `Cat`, any `BritishBlue` instance would be able to access everything defined in `Cat` with the exception of the `tailSize` instance variable, which is `private`.
+Specifically, a `Cat` instance would have access to all variables and methods defined in `Animal`, which would carry over to any `BritishBlue` instance as well; then, by `BritishBlue`'s inheritance of `Cat`, any `BritishBlue` instance would be able to access everything defined in `Cat` with the exception of the `tailSize` instance variable, which is private.

 ## Overloading Methods